davidhubbard/tiva-ussh/libti2cit/README.md

 ```

 Finally you can run `make lm4flash` or just run `lm4flash` yourself.
 This will program the
 flash image to your device.
+(Advanced users may choose to program the device with another
+tool than lm4flash.)

 Writing Your Own i2c Application
 --------------------------------